cfenollosa/dsl-libretto50ct/README.md

 ## Final words

-I find it amazing that a laptop that is more than 12 years old can still hold about an hour of battery, its drive is still spinning, and that it overall works.
-DSL gave it a new life, and though it is tedious to use a cable to connect to the internet, it is a functioning UNIX system, with audio and a great mobile typewriter.
+I find it amazing that a laptop from early 2001 can still hold about an hour of battery, its drive is still spinning, and that it overall works.
+DSL gave it a new life, and though it is tedious to use a cable or WEP to connect to the internet, it is a functioning UNIX system, with audio and a great mobile typewriter.
 Yes, the keyboard is small and uncomfortable, but this thing fits in any bag.
 Why, by 1990s standards, it would "fit in your